mahbod-afarin/mahbod-afarin.github.io/content/en/authors/admin/_index.md

 My research interests include natural language processing, machine learning, and artificial intelligence.
 I lead the Natural Language Processing group at UCR, which develops natural language understanding and generation systems that are controllable, trustworthy, and efficient.

-**Prospective Students** (Updated on December 1st, 2023): Thank you for your interest! **I have 2-3 openings for self-motivated PhD candidates in the field of NLP for Fall 2024.** If you are interested in working with me, please [apply officially](https://www1.cs.ucr.edu/graduate/admissions/overview) by Jan.
-5th 2024.
-Additionally, you may fill out the [UCRNLP PhD application form](https://forms.gle/5pfWnBfMmaYLUUCs5) to highlight your potential in ML/NLP research and to assess the alignment with my research interests.
+**Prospective Students** (Updated on March, 2024): Thank you for your interest! **I have 2 co-advised openings for self-motivated PhD candidates in the field of NLP+RL/theory and NLP+CV/robotics for Winter 2025 or Fall 2024.** If you are interested in working with me, please  fill out the [UCRNLP PhD application form](https://forms.gle/5pfWnBfMmaYLUUCs5) to highlight your potential in ML/NLP research and to assess the alignment with my research interests.
 Please understand that I will only respond to PhD email inquiries accompanied by a [completed form submission](https://forms.gle/5pfWnBfMmaYLUUCs5) due to the large amount of emails.

 <!--
+[apply officially](https://www1.cs.ucr.edu/graduate/admissions/overview) by Jan.
+5th 2024.
+Additionally, you may
 I cannot advise more master's students at UCR in 24.
 Due to the high volume of requests, I won't be able to respond to further emails on this matter. -->

  {{< icon name="graduation-cap" pack="fas" >}} {{< staticref "phd_thesis/" "newtab" >}} PhD Thesis {{< /staticref >}}|